slr-ladders/theladders.github.com/README.markdown

 ```

 Make sure Bob Loblaw is *exactly* the name you have in your http://dev.theladders.com/ourteam profile.
 At the end of the post it'll link your byline to your profile page automagically.
 Don't break it.

 Take a look at the existing categories of other posts and see if yours fits.
 If not, ask [@seantallen](https://github.com/seantallen) or [@mchesler](https://github.com/mchesler) about approriate categorization.
-Lastly, leave the published: false.
+Lastly, leave the `published: false`.
 You'll still be able to see it in preview mode, but you'll ensure you don't accidentally publish it by doing so.

 Got that?
 Good, moving on to content.

 ## Adding content to your post

 Start adding all your fabulous content, start with an image if it's appropriate, and a quote as is our custom:
 ```
 ---